Ironside (Black novel): Reception

-Ironside: A Modern Faery's Tale got mostly positive reviews.
+Ironside: A Modern Faerie Tale got mostly positive reviews.
 Preisendorfer for School Library Journal called it "magical", a "dark beauty", and "enchanting", and said the "narration is spot-on for every character."
 Lynn Rutan in "Books for Older Readers" wrote that this novel is "dark, edgy fantasy, and a must-purchase".

 Sarah Wood from Teenreads said she "enjoyed the book", noting Black's subtlety: "the real world is never that simple, and neither is Black's vision of faeries."

 Eva Mitnick says Black has "an authentic street voice."
 Wood says, "Kaye's ignorance through the novel is easy to manipulate."
 Rutan for Booklist said that "characters struggle to shape their identities, quintessential coming-of-age" and called Ironsides a novel about "betrayal, loyalty, and love."